Gaunce Named IOA/American Specialty Person of the Year

 Throughout the season, the Sudbury, Ont. native has dedicated himself to multiple efforts in the Inland Empire community, going above and beyond what was expected.
 With no way of volunteering in person due to league protocols, he was determined to find other ways to make an impact however he could.

-Gaunce spearheaded the Reign’s Movember participation, with a goal of raising money for men’s health initiatives.
-Because of his dedication to the cause, Gaunce, his teammates and the team’s Hope Reigns Foundation were able to raise close to $4,000 for the campaign during the month of November.
+Gaunce spearheaded the Reign’s Movember participation to raise money for men’s health initiatives.
+Because of his dedication to the cause, Gaunce, his teammates, and the team’s Hope Reigns Foundation were able to raise close to $4,000 for the campaign during the month of November.

 Gaunce continues to actively seek out new opportunities to enhance the lives of others through local outreach.
-These endeavors are a small portion of the time that he sets aside outside of hockey to make an impact in the community and give back.
+These endeavors are a small portion of the time that he sets aside outside of hockey to impact the community and give back.

-The 12th year pro was one of 31 finalists for the AHL’s 2021-22 Yanick Dupre Memorial Award, honoring the overall IOA/American Specialty AHL Man of the Year.
-The league award is named after the former Hershey Bears forward and AHL All-Star who died in 1997 following a 16-month battle with leukemia.
+The 12th-year pro was among 31 finalists for the AHL’s 2021-22 Yanick Dupre Memorial Award, honoring the overall IOA/American Specialty AHL Man of the Year.
+The league award is named after the former Hershey Bears forward and AHL All-Star, who died in 1997 following a 16-month battle with leukemia.